2016 Rangpur Riders season

 The Rangpur Riders are a franchise cricket team based in Rangpur, Bangladesh, which plays in the Bangladesh Premier League (BPL).
 Captained by Naeem Islam, they were one of seven teams that competed in the 2016 Bangladesh Premier League.

-Prior to the season, the ownership of the Riders were transferred to Sohana Sports.
-The team rearranged its playing squad, with Shahid Afridi, Soumya Sarkar, Mohammad Shehzad and many other acclaimed cricketers.
-Shakib Al Hasan, the icon player from the previous edition was transferred to Dhaka Dynamites.
-The club made headlines with acquisition of Shane Watson, David Miller and Anwar Ali.
+Prior to the season, the ownership of the Riders was transferred to Sohana Sports.
+The team rearranged its playing squad with Shahid Afridi, Soumya Sarkar, Mohammad Shehzad, and many other acclaimed cricketers.
+Shakib Al Hasan, the icon player from the previous edition, was transferred to Dhaka Dynamites.
+The club made headlines with the acquisition of Shane Watson, David Miller, and Anwar Ali.

-The Riders started the season strong with a dominating victory against Chittagong Vikings, winning the match by 9 wickets with Mohammad Shehzad scoring 80 runs.
-The team continued its domination during its second game, getting Khulna Titans all out for 44, the lowest ever total in Bangladesh Premier League.
+The Riders started the season strong with a dominating victory against the Chittagong Vikings, winning the match by 9 wickets, with Mohammad Shehzad scoring 80 runs.
+The team continued its domination during its second game, getting Khulna Titans all out for 44, the lowest ever total in the Bangladesh Premier League.

 Player draft

 The 2016 BPL draft was held on 30 September.
-Prior to the draft, the seven clubs signed 38 foreign players to contracts and each existing franchise was able to retain two home-grown players from the 2015 season.
-A total 301 players participated in the draft, including 133 local and 168 foreign players.
+Prior to the draft, the seven clubs signed 38 foreign players to contracts, and each existing franchise was able to retain two home-grown players from the 2015 season.
+A total of 301 players participated in the draft, including 133 local and 168 foreign players.
 85 players were selected in the draft.